 EV-D68 can cause respiratory symptoms from the common cold to serious breathing problems.

-Infants, children with asthma, and those with weak immune systems have a greater chance of breathing problems and complications; some requiring treatment in the intensive care unit.
+Signs of EV-D68 range from a routine cold to more serious asthma-like symptoms with wheezing and difficulty breathing.
+Infants, children with asthma and those with weak immune systems have a greater chance of breathing problems and complications; some requiring treatment in the intensive care unit.

 This virus is particularly hard on children's lungs.
 Therefore, it is especially important for parents of children previously diagnosed with asthma to:

-Communicate with your child's pediatrician or subspecialist to plan in advance for times when symptoms may need urgent medical care.
+Communicate with your child's pediatrician or subspecialist to plan ahead for times when symptoms may need urgent medical care.